mz3r0/software-engineering/Programming paradigms & types of languages.md

 ### Composition, inheritance, and delegation

 Composition defines a has-a relationship; a car has wheels.
 In terms of code, we would have a Car class with fields of the Wheel class.
 Inheritance defines an is-a relationship; an apple is a fruit.
 In terms of code, we would have an Apple class that inherits all fields and methods from the Fruit class and possibly adding its own fields and methods.
+In inheritance, subclasses can override the methods defined by super-classes or parent-classes.

 > **Important side note:** All methods are functions, but only those functions defined inside a class can be called methods.